fragglet/yocton/README.md

   only providing a basic hierarchical structure for strings to be arranged in.
 It is up to the programmer to interpret the content of these strings, placing some additional burden not found with other formats.
-* Arrays: since there is no restriction that an object can only have one field with any particular name, repeated values can be represented as repeated fields with the same name.
-An alternative is an object where sequential numbers are used as field names.
+* Arrays: since there is no restriction that an object can only have one property with a particular name, repeated values can be represented as repeated properties with the same name.
+An alternative is an object where sequential numbers are used as property names.
 * Number types: strings can be used to store a representation of a number.
   The set of characters allowed in symbols includes alphanumeric characters, period, plus and minus, allowing natural representation of